Budapest 2nd constituency

 The 2nd constituency of Budapest (Budapesti 02. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 02.
 OEVK.

 Since 2022, it has been represented by Anna Orosz of the Momentum party.

 Geography

-The 2nd constituency is located in south-western part of Buda.
+The 2nd constituency is located in the south-western part of Buda.

-The constituency borders with 3rd constituency to the north, 1st constituency to the northeast, 6th constituency to the southeast, 18th constituency to the south and 2nd constituency of Pest County to the west.
+The constituency borders the 3rd constituency to the north, 1st constituency to the northeast, 6th constituency to the southeast, 18th constituency to the south and 2nd constituency of Pest County to the west.

 List of districts

 The constituency includes the following municipalities: